RadiantLabs/microgrid-appliance-analysis/README.md

 ### Unmet Load
-Unmet load counts are very sensitive to how many decimals you round to Rounding to 3 decimals filters out loads less than 1 watthour Rounding to 0 decimals filters out loads less than 1 kWh Amanda decided to filter out anything less than 100 watthours (1 decimal)
+Unmet load counts are very sensitive to how many decimals you round to Rounding to 3 decimals filters out loads less than 1 watthour Rounding to 1 decimal filters out loads less than 100 watthours Rounding to 0 decimals filters out loads less than 1 kWh

+Amanda decided to filter out anything less than 100 watthours (1 decimal) This is set in constants as `unmetLoadRoundingDecimals`

 ### Definitions:
 ##### kw_factor
 is the number of minutes an appliance was fully utilized, summed over an hour.
 If it was running at 50% RPM, the factor for 1 minute is less than if it was at 100% RPM.
 Link to other repo.

 Explain why we don't display kw_factor for multiple appliances

 ### Battery Model Prediction
 How does this simple equation predict the kinetic batttery model so well?